angle-droit/Feed4j/README.md

 ### Manual Installation

-1. Clone the repository
-2. Build with Maven: `mvn clean install`
+1. Download .jar in release
-3. Add the generated JAR to your classpath
+2. Add the generated JAR to your classpath

 ## 🔧 Quick Start